exanova-y/Mol-Rep-Haskell-Bayes/README.md

 ## License

 Distributed under the terms of the GNU Affero General Public License v3.0 only.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.

 ## LazyPPL Disclaimer